MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/testing-debugging.md

     }
 ```

-:new: Any Q# operation or function that takes an argument of type `Unit` and returns `Unit` can be marked as a unit test via the `@Test("...")` attribute.
+Any Q# operation or function that takes an argument of type `Unit` and returns `Unit` can be marked as a unit test via the `@Test("...")` attribute.
-In the previous example, the argument to that attribute, `QuantumSimulator`, specifies the target on which the test runs.
+In the previous example, the argument to that attribute, `"QuantumSimulator"`, specifies the target on which the test runs.
 A single test can run on multiple targets.
 For example, add an attribute `@Test("ResourcesEstimator")` before `AllocateQubit`.
 ```qsharp
     @Test("QuantumSimulator")
     @Test("ResourcesEstimator")
     operation AllocateQubit () : Unit {
         ...
 ```
 Save the file and run all tests.
-There should now be two unit tests, one where AllocateQubit runs on the QuantumSimulator, and one where it runs in the ResourceEstimator.
+There should now be two unit tests, one where `AllocateQubit` runs on the `QuantumSimulator`, and one where it runs in the `ResourcesEstimator`.

-The Q# compiler recognizes the built-in targets *QuantumSimulator*, *ToffoliSimulator*, and *ResourcesEstimator* as valid execution targets for unit tests.
+The Q# compiler recognizes the built-in targets `"QuantumSimulator"`, `"ToffoliSimulator"`, and `"ResourcesEstimator"` as valid execution targets for unit tests.
 It is also possible to specify any fully qualified name to define a custom execution target.

 ### Running Q# Unit Tests